Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-03-13-come-for-the-yacht-aerobics-stay-for-the-jazzy-soundtrack.md

 ---
 layout: post
-title: 'Come for the Yacht Aerobics Stay for the Jazzy Soundtrack'
+title: "Come for the Yacht Aerobics Stay for the Jazzy Soundtrack"
 date: 13-Mar-2014
 categories: tbd
 ---